elvishew/xLog/README.md

 ├──...
 └──log.bak.n
 ```

+If you don't like the `.bak.n` suffix, you can use `BackupStrategy2` directly to specify the backup file name.

 Mostly, you just want to start a new file when the log file reach a specified max-size, so `FileSizeBackupStrategy2` is presented for you.